 Last Updated on November 4, 2023

-In this article, I will be teaching you how to make ribbon candy.
-We will start with the ingredients, discuss what to serve this delicious treat with.
+In this article, we’ll show you how to make this authentic dish from scratch and provide some tips on what to serve it with.
 So let’s get started!

 Table of Contents

 What is Pollo Campero?

 Pollo Campero is made of golden brown and crispy brined chicken pieces.
 It has become increasingly popular throughout the world.
 The word “campero” means rural in Spanish.

 This dish was once served in small villages by campesinos or farmers who cooked it over an open fire.
 The dish is made up of chicken, brined in a mixture of water, salt, pepper, and chile flakes.